 Your enterprise resource planning (ERP) systems are the foundation for your recurring revenue business.
-And while you’ve probably invested more time and resources in them than you’d like to admit, they get the job done.
-They are your system of record and general ledger.
-They serve finance and accounting, and if you sell products, they manage your supply chain.
+And while you’ve probably invested more time and resources in them than you’d like to admit, they get the job done—or at least partially get the job done: They are your system of record and general ledger.
+They serve finance and accounting, and, if you sell products, they manage your supply chain.

-Yet if you’re launching or scaling subscription services, you’re learning that those services have very different needs than one-time sales of physical products.
-The more you learn, the more you are likely to ask: why can’t I just use or tweak my ERP system to support my subscription services?
+But if you’re launching or scaling subscription services, you’re learning that these services have very different needs than the one-time sales of physical products.
+The more you learn, the more you are likely to ask: Can’t I just use or tweak my ERP system to support my subscription services?

 Traditional ERP systems from SAP, Oracle, and others were designed for the 20th century manufacturing era to track products that can be put on a pallet.
 They didn’t anticipate that our economy would shift rapidly from this product-based, “buy-once” world to one centered around recurring customer relationships and recurring billing.
 They can handle the single-unit pricing of USB storage stick, but not the myriad payment possibilities of cloud-based storage.

 Geoffrey Moore, best-selling author and a venture partner at Mohr Davidow Ventures, describes this shift as the difference between systems of record and systems of engagement.
 “The former are data-centric, operational, reliable, and secure.They are the stuff of the 20-century’s build-out of data processing into management information systems into information technology.
 The latter are user-experience-centric, provisional, reversible, and open,” characterized by “transactions via intermediating cloud-enabled systems that operate at massive scale and near real-time speed.”